 The AT4050 can do this thanks to its extensive frequency response, and high SPL handling capability.
 It also benefits from having floating inner components which allow it to combat vibration and noise issues more efficiently.

 Audio-Technica has installed a trip of polar patterns on this mic – cardioid, omni, and figure-8.
-You’ll likely use the cardioid setting if you’re placing the room mic in from of the drum kit, but the other patterns are useful for other positions.
+You’ll likely use the cardioid setting if you’re placing the room mic in front of the drum kit, but the other patterns are useful for other positions.

 Another large contributor to the success of this microphone is the custom-designed diaphragms, which are made from gold and have been subjected to a strict aging process.